 In light of these numbers, it is important to remain well-informed of your state's reporting requirements, should your business experience a breach.
 See below for more information, if your business is operating in:

 - New York - data breach requirements

 - Massachusetts - data breach requirements

-The rising costs of data breaches underscore the importance of having a pro-active, multi-layered cybersecurity plan in place.
+The rising impact of data breaches underscore the importance of having a pro-active, multi-layered cybersecurity solution in place.
 Through data protection tools, an iCorps expert can ensure that your employee and client information, intellectual property, and time do not fall prey to cyber criminals.
 Learn how iCorps' Managed Security services can help you maintain the upper hand, protecting your network, and positioning your business for long-term success.